Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 <script src="https://asciinema.org/a/aZstdaf6B6nlkW9JFccT7z7Dr.js" id="asciicast-aZstdaf6B6nlkW9JFccT7z7Dr" async="true"></script>

 The above video showcases how `spin` works fine with Homebrew installed Python 3.10.
 The build completes.
 However, `dev.py` fails because it is unable to resolve paths correctly.

+In summary, the move from `dev.py` to `spin` has brought notable improvements in code simplicity, build reliability, and alignment with other scientific computing projects.
+As `spin` continues to evolve, SciPy will benefit from its enhancements while also contributing to its development.

 #### Funding acknowledgements